 Efficient inventory management is a key to business success.
 The faster inventory is sold out, the better.
 Non-selling inventory is a stressor, fast-selling inventory is a relief, which frees cash and allows business to grow.

 Retailers’ ability to convert inventory into cash is called inventory ratio.
-Put simply, it is the rate at which goods are sold and used within a limited measurement time, a number of times retailer replenishes his stock of goods over a period.
+Put simply, this is the rate at which goods are sold and the number of times a retailer replenishes its stock over a limited timeframe.
 The inventory turnover is also known as the stock turnover ratio.

 Inventory turnover is a strategically important measure, which compares inventory level with sales and points out soft spots of a retailer that can be related to inaccurate stock planning or poor sales.

-A low rate of inventory turnover means that a retailer has invested too much into inventory, either due to a flawed stock planning system, or errors in sales prediction.
-In any case, the risks of inventory being spoiled, going out of trends, or reaching its expiration date are high.
-And in any case, excess inventory means tied up operating capital.
+A low rate of inventory turnover means that a retailer has invested too much into inventory, either due to a flawed stock planning system, or errors in predicted sales.
+The risks of inventory being spoiled, going out of trend, or reaching its expiration date are high.
+In any case, excess inventory means tied up operating capital.

-To sum up, a low inventory turnover ratio can indicate that a retailer holds his goods in the warehouse for too long, has purchased too many goods, or the efforts of marketers should be fuelled up.
+To sum up, a low inventory turnover ratio can indicate that a retailer has held its goods in the warehouse for too long, has purchased too many goods, or marketing efforts should be ramped up.

-On the contrary, a high inventory turnover indicates high business performance and synchronization of stock planning processes and sales.
-A high inventory turnover ratio shows that a retailer is selling its goods fast, not wasting too much money on excess inventory and storage, effectively managing its stock.
+On the other hand, a high inventory turnover indicates high business performance and synchronization of stock planning processes and sales.
+A high inventory turnover ratio shows that a retailer is selling its goods fast, not wasting too much money on excess inventory and storage, and effectively managing its stock.

-A note bringing one cloud to the happiness - an extremely high inventory turnover may also mean that buying is not effective, or a retailer does not have enough money to replenish his stocks, or he has a high level of debt - all this inevitably leads to low inventory levels and losses in sales.
+An extremely high inventory turnover may also mean that a retailer is in debt, not buying adequately, or does not have the funds to replenish its stock.
+All this inevitably leads to low inventory levels and losses in sales.